Obstacle Avoiding Robot Using Arduino

 What We Need?

 Disclaimer: This blog contains Amazon Affiliate links.
-Buying product from those links helps us run this blog without any charges on you.
+Buying products from those links helps us run this blog without any charges on you.

 Note: I have used Keyestudio’s KeyBot robot chassis.